 - 1. Treatment of patients across a range of problems and pathology. - 2.
 Treatment of patients in several age groups. - 3.
 Treatment of patients in a range of settings and levels of care (inpatient psychiatric/medical care, outpatient mental health, outpatient primary care or school-based medical clinics, correctional care, and acute or emergency service). - 4.
 Treatment of patients who are diverse with respect to racial and ethnic background, social and economic status, age, sexual orientation, religion, and ability status. - 5.
-Assessment and case formulation, including a minimum of four integrated psychological assessment batteries or the equivalent in partial batteries. - 6.
+Assessment and case formulation, including a minimum of three integrated psychological assessment batteries or the equivalent in abbreviated batteries. - 6.
 Participation on interdisciplinary teams including physicians, nurses, and social workers. - 7.
 Clinical work with dual or triple diagnosis patients (i.e. mental health, medical, and/or substance use). - 8.
 Interaction with interdisciplinary teams and/or with community agencies as a consultant or resource. - 9.
-Substantial responsibility for the delivery of professional psychological services on the units and clinics where interns work, given the individual intern's experience and training needs. - 10.
-Opportunities to teach and to learn from medical students, interns, and residents, as well as other professional trainees.
+Substantial responsibility for the delivery of professional psychological services on the units and clinics where residents work, given the individual resident's experience and training needs. - 10.
+Opportunities to teach and to learn from medical students, interns, and residents, as well as other professional trainees. - 11.
+Scholarly activity by participating on existing research projects or program evaluation.